ankammarao/Free_Download_Manager/Readme.md

 An implementation of a Download Manager using Socket programming in Java.

-Important Principles used in this project: Socket Programming, Computer Networks Foundations,
+Important Principles used in this project: Socket Programming, Computer Networks Foundations